 Advertising Ideas & Marketing Ideas for Small Business

-When it comes to drumming up some marketing ideas, specifically business marketing ideas, it can be difficult to pinpoint the marketing strategy the perfectly fits your specific business model.
-Refuse to use that as excuse for failing to fine-tune your marketing strategy.
+When it comes to drumming up some marketing ideas, specifically business marketing ideas, it can be difficult to pinpoint the marketing strategy that perfectly fits your specific business model.
+Refuse to use that as an excuse for failing to fine-tune your marketing strategy.

-Here are a few ideas for marketing and advertising for two different kinds of small business.
+Here are a few ideas for marketing and advertising for two different kinds of small businesses.

 - The “I Know a Guy” Guy